mjkpolo/amd-lab-notes/hipify/README.md

 Manually converting large and complex existing CUDA code projects to HIP is an error-prone and time-consuming process.
-Given the syntactic similarity between HIP and CUDA, it is possible to easily convert CUDA code to portable HIP C++.
+Given the syntactic similarity between HIP and CUDA, it is possible to build automated conversion tools to translate CUDA code to portable HIP C++.
 The AMD ROCm&trade; stack has translation utilities and scripts that significantly speed up the process.
 These utilities can be used in isolation or combined as part of an iterative process to port larger, more complex CUDA applications, thus reducing manual effort and time to deployment of CUDA applications on AMD-based systems.

 ### What tools to use?